Averging, Filtering and Low Passing Data¶

 Filters¶

-Both daily averaging and 24-hour moving averages are problematic for tidal quantities because they are calendar/solar day methods being applied to a signal that is largely lunar in nature. simplest filter you could use in the above case is a boxcar that is more tuned to the 24.8 lunar period.
+Both daily averaging and 24-hour moving averages are problematic for tidal quantities because they are calendar/solar day methods being applied to a signal that is largely lunar in nature.
+The simplest filter you could use in the above case is a boxcar that is more tuned to the 24.8 lunar period.
 This might be implemented using an averaging period of 25 values for hourly data or 99 15 minute samples.
 In the code below I’ve been a bit fussier about the required data, allowing no misisng data and avoiding the “crazy” values at the end.
 As you can see from the blue and orange lines,the issues are reduced in the fillowing plot by half.

 We can go a bit further and use a real tidal filter.
 These filters are like moving averages, but their weights are not equal like a boxcar filter.
 Below are a couple examples.
 One is the so-called “Godin” filter which gained popularity because it could be constructed from successive boxcar ingredients – one 25 hour boxcar that is centered on the time point under analysis and two 24 hour boxcars that are staggered to the left and right by one sample so that overall they produce a centered effect.
+It can be done in Excel but there is a function in the vtools toolkit too.

 [3]: